-Another contribution of this chapter attempts to connect the differences between implicit and explicit discrimination with the differences in motivation for discrimination.
-The general idea that I will try to develop in the following paragraphs is the connection between the discrimination motivation, the social group toward which the discrimination occurs and the likelihood that implicit processes play a major role in the discrimination.

-The above work on implicit discrimination is highly related to the theoretical and empirical work I have done with Tami Kricheli-Katz and Haggai Porat with regard to the concept of differentiated discrimination focusing on both implicit and explicit processes.
-In our joint research, we have noticed that employment anti-discrimination laws prohibit specific forms of employment discrimination such as discrimination based on race, sex, religion and age.
-These laws however do not to take into account the different mechanisms generating each one of them.
-Rather, the approach taken by the law is general and similar remedies and prohibitions that are applied to each of the various forms.
-In our work, we have reviewed the literature on four forms of discrimination that have been identified in the theoretical and empirical literature on discrimination.
+With Tami Kricheli-Katz and Haggai Porat I have conducted theoretical and empirical studies of differentiated discrimination focusing on both implicit and explicit processes.
+We noted that although employment antidiscrimination laws prohibit specific forms of employment discrimination based on race, sex, religion, and age, these laws do not take into account the different mechanisms generating each of those forms.
+Rather, the laws take a blanket approach, applying similar remedies and prohibitions to each form.
+To identify the specify mechanisms motivating each form of discrimination, we reviewed four types of discrimination identified in the theoretical and empirical literature.
 The first form is taste-based discrimination, which occurs when disparities are the result of discriminators’ likes and dislikes of certain social groups.
-With this form of discrimination, the discriminator is willing to forgo material gain in order to cater to his or her tastesTwo other forms of discrimination are statistical discrimination and mistaken-stereotypes discrimination, and both arise due to cultural beliefs about social groups.
-These beliefs tend to center on ability and performance with members of certain social groups perceived to be more able or to perform better than members of other groups in particular contexts.
-Generally speaking, when the cultural beliefs are statistically supported, people who take these statistics into account (without testing them in the individual case) engage in statistical discrimination.
-When cultural beliefs are statistically erroneous, people who take the statistics into account practice mistaken-stereotypes discrimination.
+With this form of discrimination, the discriminator is willing to forgo material gain in order to cater to his or her preferences.
+Two other forms of discrimination are statistical discrimination and mistaken-stereotypes discrimination, and both arise due to cultural beliefs about social groups.
+These beliefs tend to center on ability and performance, with members of certain social groups perceived as performing better than members of other groups in particular contexts.
+Generally speaking, when cultural beliefs are statistically supported, people who take these statistics into account (without testing them in the individual case) engage in statistical discrimination.
+When cultural beliefs are statistically erroneous, people practice mistaken-stereotypes discrimination.
 The fourth form of discrimination is normative discrimination, which occurs when people act in accordance with their normative evaluations and moral judgments.
 With this form of discrimination, people are discriminated against not because it is perceived to be costly to interact with them, but because their actions are viewed by others as normatively wrong.
-For the most part, the literature on the different forms of discrimination didn’t put too much attention into the reasoning mechanism, mostly it focused on the rationale.
-Nonetheless, it is possible to speculate on the connection between the type of discrimination and the likelihood that implicit discrimination will occur.
+For the most part, the literature on the different forms of discrimination does not pay much attention to the reasoning mechanisms underlying each.
+Nonetheless, it is possible to speculate on those mechanisms and the connection between the type of discrimination and the likelihood that implicit discrimination will occur.

-In parallel to the research on automatic and implicit discrimination, the research in social psychology suggests that people in social interactions, immediately and intuitively categorize each other by their membership in social groups.
-Thus, for example, people tend to immediately categorize each other by factors such as their sex and skin color.
-These categories tend to have cultural beliefs associated with them about the characteristics of group members.
-The cultural beliefs associated with being a woman for example, are of being more communal, emotional, and expressive.
+In parallel to the research on automatic and implicit discrimination, social psychology research suggests that people in social interactions categorize each other immediately and intuitively and place others into membership in social groups accordingly.
+Thus, for example, people tend to immediately categorize each other by sex and skin color.
+These categories tend to have associated cultural beliefs about the characteristics of group members; for example, cultural beliefs about women may be that they are more communal, emotional, and expressive than men.